Saturday, March 31, 2018

 The Portland-Lewiston Interurban (PLI) operated in Lewiston and Auburn from 1914, until 1933 and carried a total of 7.3. million passengers traveling between Portland and Lewiston.
 Serving the communities of Lewiston, Auburn, New Gloucester, Gray, West Cumberland, West Falmouth, and Portland.
 Operating over some 30 miles of well-ballasted private right-of-way and trackage rights into both Portland and Lewiston.
 The PLI was special, a jewel that was cherished by its employees and patrons alike.

-The early years of railways in the Lewiston/Auburn communities began with the Lewiston & Auburn Horse Railroad opening along Lisbon Street and on to the Fairgrounds on September 3, 1881.
+The early years of railways in the Lewiston/Auburn communities began with the Lewiston & Auburn Horse Railroad opening along Lisbon Street and to the Fairgrounds on September 3, 1881.
 The tracks were extended to Turner Street (1882) and onto Lake Auburn in 1883.
-Just prior to electrification, there were nearly 15 miles of trackage.
+Just before electrification, there were nearly 15 miles of trackage.

 Electrification started with Main & Lisbon Streets on September 1, 1894, with the balance completed in both cities in 1895.
 The line through to Sabattus Village was opened on September 26, 1898.
 The Auburn Heights line, Minot, Western, Granite, Davis, and Gammage Streets opened on July 24, 1902.
-The expansion continued under a number of railway consolidations over the years.
+The expansion continued under numerous railway consolidations over the years.

 Androscoggin County Buildings, Auburn.